biosimulations/biosimulations/README.md

 ### Using the public deployment of the latest build

-The latest build is automatically publicly deployed [here](https://crbm-viz.herokuapp.com/).
+The latest build is automatically publicly deployed [here](https://biosimulations.netlify.com).
+[Netlify](www.netlify.com) provides hosting for the project.

 ### Deploying the app locally